skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     31 FF

 The encoding for `mov` is a bit different.
-Again, there are two
+Look it up and match the operands.
+Like before, there are two possible options:
-options:

     B8+rd id   MOV r32, imm32
     C7 /0 id   MOV r/m32, imm32

-In the `B8+rd` notation means the 32-bit register operand (rd for "register double word") is added to the opcode instead of having a ModR/M byte.
-It's followed by a 32-bit immediate value (id).
+In the `B8+rd` notation means the 32-bit register operand (*rd* for "register double word") is added to the opcode instead of having a ModR/M byte.
+It's followed by a 32-bit immediate value (*id* for "integer double word").
 That's a total of 5 bytes.

-The "/0" in second means 0 goes in the "reg" field of ModR/M, and the whole instruction is followed by the 32-bit immediate.
-That's a total of 6 bytes. this is longer, we'll use the first encoding.
+The "/0" in second means 0 goes in the "reg" field of ModR/M, and the whole instruction is followed by the 32-bit immediate (id).
+That's a total of 6 bytes.
+Since this is longer, we'll use the first encoding.

 So, that's opcode `0xB8 + 0`, since `eax` is register number 0,
-followed by 60 (0x3C) as a little endian 4-byte value.
+followed by 60 (0x3C) as a little endian, 4-byte value.
 Here's the encoding for the second instruction:

     B8 3C 00 00 00

 The final instruction is a cakewalk.
-There are no operands, it comes in only one form and has two operands.
+There are no operands, it comes in only one form of two operands.

     0F 05   SYSCALL